-The following table sets forth as of December 31, 2011, information with respect to (a) number of securities to be issued upon exercise of outstanding options, warrants and rights, (b) the weighted average exercise price of outstanding options, warrants and rights and (c) the number of securities remaining available for future issuance under equity compensation plans.
+The following table sets forth as of December 31, 2012, information with respect to (a) number of securities to be issued upon exercise of outstanding options, warrants and rights, (b) the weighted average exercise price of outstanding options, warrants and rights and (c) the number of securities remaining available for future issuance under equity compensation plans.

-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities in Column (a))(2) (c)
+Number of Securities

+to be Issued Number of Securities

+Upon Exercise of Weighted A Average Remaining Available for

+Outstanding Exercise P Price of Future Issuance Under

+Options, Outstanding Options, Equity Compensation Plans

+Warrants and Rights Warrants and Rights Warrants and (Excluding Securities

+(3) Right ts in Column (a))(2)

+(a) (b) (c)

-Equity compensation plans approved by 22.54
+Equity compensation plans approved by

+security holders(1) 4,379,941 \$ 28.62 4,889,042

-security holders(1) Equity compensation plans not approved by 9,109,900 \$ 22.54 6,943,158
+Equity compensation plans not approved by

 security holders

-Total 9,109,900 \$ 22.54 6,943,158
+Total 4,379,941 \$ 28.62 4,889,042

 - (1) Consists of five plans: The WH Holdings (Cayman Islands) Ltd. Stock Incentive Plan, the WH Holdings (Cayman Islands) Ltd. Independent Directors Stock Incentive Plan, the Herbalife Ltd. 2004 Stock Incentive Plan, the Amended and Restated Herbalife Ltd. 2005 Stock Incentive Plan, and the Amended and Restated Herbalife Ltd. Independent Directors Deferred Compensation and Stock Unit Plan.
 In February 2008, a shareholder approved Employee Stock Purchase Plan was implemented.
-The terms of these plans are summarized in Note 9, Share-Based Compensation, to the Consolidated Financial Statements. - (2) Includes 1.9 million common shares available for future issuance under the shareholder approved Employee Stock Purchase Plan which was implemented in February 2008.
+The terms of these plans are summarized in Note 9, Share-Based Compensation, to the Consolidated Financial Statements. - (2) Includes 1.8 million common shares available for future issuance under the shareholder approved Employee Stock Purchase Plan which was implemented in February 2008. - (3) Number of securities to be issued upon exercise of stock appreciation rights was calculated using the market price at December 31, 2012.